 - The Frequency of Credential Transfers

 Access control systems are designed to offer restrictions for individuals who otherwise would gain entry to a room that requires a certain level of privacy or protection.
 If the area concerned with your project only requires one or two people in the restricted section.
 Then implementing an exact alternative such as biometric solutions might be the solution you need.
-However, if your enterprise involves a continual cycle of revolving clients with a need for access privileges, then the process involved with the transfer of accreditation will need to be simpler than what a biometric system offers.
+However, suppose your enterprise involves a continual cycle of revolving clients with a need for access privileges.
+In that case, the process involved with the transfer of accreditation will need to be simpler than what a biometric system offers.
 Smart card applications would provide an adequate substitute for such requirements.

 - Specific Necessities of the System Involved